 Immunotherapy is an approach to treatment that harnesses the body’s immune system to fight cancer and other diseases.
 It is used to treat a growing array of cancer types, often with striking success.

-Lymphoma occurs when white blood cells known as lymphocytes grow abnormally.
-There are nearly 70 subtypes of Hodgkin lymphoma and non-Hodgkin lymphoma that have been defined.
+Lymphoma is a form of cancer that occurs when white blood cells known as lymphocytes grow abnormally.
+There are now close to 100 subtypes of Hodgkin lymphoma and non-Hodgkin lymphoma (NHL).
+While immunotherapy has been a mainstay of lymphoma treatment for decades, new methods are proving to be extremely effective in some lymphoma subtypes.
 The type of immunotherapy used varies with the type of lymphoma a patient has and with other health-related factors.

-Another form of immunotherapy for lymphoma is antibody-drug conjugates, in which a monoclonal antibody is attached to a chemotherapy agent.
+In antibody-drug conjugates, a monoclonal antibody is attached to a chemotherapy agent.
 The resulting compound works like a biological smart bomb, carrying the cancer-killing chemotherapy drug directly to tumor cells.

 One such conjugate, brentuximab vedotin, has been approved for patients with advanced classical Hodgkin lymphoma or anaplastic large cell lymphoma.
 Another one, polatuzumab vedotin, has recently been approved for diffuse large B cell lymphoma (DLBCL), which is the most common lymphoma diagnosed in the USA.